 Not knowing what to expect, and frankly, not much caring about anything but the professionalism of their endeavor, the three budding impresarios found themselves the hub of theater lovers in Key West hungry for quality shows in the normally empty, boring days of summer.
 All three shows that first year were sellouts, and the reviews were spectacular (see the "Reviews" section of this website).

 Asked to bring the Summer Stage back again in 2012, Bob and Quincy set about formalizing their organization (Hal bowed out to pursue his acting and producing career in New York).
 Their second season was even more successful than their first, selling out performances of Talk Radio, You've Got Hate Mail, and The Seafarer.

-The 2013, 2014, 2015, and 2016 Summer Stage seasons -- consisting of hit productions of Who's Afraid of Virginia Woolf?, Stones in His Pockets, Burn This!, 'night, Mother, Waiting for Godot, The Whale, a stunning production of Tennessee William's A Streetcar Named Desire, and last year's powerful double bill of Bad Jews and Water By The Spoonful -- solidified the group's reputation.
-Now entering their seventh year, TheatreXP is beginning the slow process of expanding their small endeavor into a larger "Festival of Stage Arts", including The Studios of Key West, Key West Theatre, and Fringe Theatre productions to the mix as they work to build a destination festival for theater lovers in Key West and beyond.
+The 2013, 2014, 2015, 2016, and 2017 Summer Stage seasons -- consisting of hit productions of Who's Afraid of Virginia Woolf?, Stones in His Pockets, Burn This!, 'night, Mother, Waiting for Godot, The Whale, a stunning production of Tennessee William's A Streetcar Named Desire, a powerful double bill of Bad Jews and Water By The Spoonful, and last year's stellar production of One Flew Over The Cuckoo's Nest -- solidified the group's reputation.
+Now entering their eighth year, TheatreXP is beginning the slow process of expanding their small endeavor into a larger "Festival of Stage Arts", including The Studios of Key West, Key West Theater, and Fringe Theatre productions to the mix as they work to build a destination festival for theater lovers in Key West and beyond.